rochellemannillode/Trader-Crypto-Whale/README.md

 Important to understand: Following large players is not a profit guarantee, but a powerful analytical tool.
 The market is volatile, and even major participants sometimes make mistakes.
 We provide you with information, and you make informed decisions.

-Start seeing what they see.
-Stay one step ahead of the market.

-The application is available for iOS, Android, and as a web platform.
-The free tier includes basic notifications, while the premium subscription provides access to advanced analytics and the auto-copy feature.